GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 should follow **[First-Party
 Sets](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/)**.
-This proposal defines a way of declaring which sites you want to form a set and then marking cookies as `SameParty` so that they are only sent for contexts inside of that set.
+This proposal defines a way of declaring which sites you want to form a set and then marking cookies as "SameParty" so that they are only sent for contexts inside of that set.

 First-Party Sets are [available for local developer